 Recovery from dry FIP can be more protracted:

-- Gradual improvement in symptoms over several weeks
+- Gradual enhancement in side effects over a few weeks

 - Neurological signs may take longer to resolve

-Long-term follow-up is crucial to ensure complete remission.
+Long-term follow-up is vital to guarantee total reduction.

 Conclusion